WELCOME!

 Phenotypic divergence in comparison with genomic divergence.
 We here investigated stickleback from lakes and adjacent streams, and characterized phenotpyic and genome-wide signatures of habitat-specific selection.
 We detect the constraint of gene fl…

 Phenotypic divergence vs. genomic divergence across several lake-stream stickleback populations.
-We investigated stickleback from lakes and adjacent streams, and characterized phenotpyic and genome-wide signatures of habitat-specific selection.
-We detect the constraint of gene flow to genome-wide differentiation between diversifying populations, and find that the degree of phenotypic and genome-wide differentiation correlate positively.
-This study provided one of the first genome-wide demonstrations of how recombination rate variation shapes genomic differentiation during diversification (Roesti et al. 2012).
+We studied stickleback from lakes and adjacent streams to characterize phenotypic traits and genome-wide signatures of habitat-specific selection.
+Our results reveal that gene flow constrains genome-wide differentiation between diversifying populations, and that the degree of phenotypic and genomic divergence is positively correlated.
+This study provides one of the first genome-wide demonstrations of how variation in recombination rate shapes genomic differentiation during diversification.
+(Roesti et al. 2012)

 Left: Phenotypic plasticity or genetic differentiation?
 In this study, we found evidence for strong genome-wide differentiation between distinct lamprey ecotypes that were previously thought to be the product of phenotypic plasticity (Mateus et al. …